numpy/numpy/doc/neps/missing-data.rst

 ==========================

 NPY_ITER_USE_NAMASK
-    If the operand has an NA dtype, a mask, or both, this adds a new virtual operand to the end of the operand list which iterates over the mask of the particular operand.
+    If the operand has an NA dtype, an NA mask, or both, this adds a new virtual operand to the end of the operand list which iterates over the mask of the particular operand.

+NPY_ITER_IGNORE_NAMASK
+    If an operand has an NA mask, by default the iterator will raise an exception unless USE_NAMASK is specified.
+This flag disables that check, and is intended for cases where one has first checked that all the elements in the array are not NA using the PyArray_ContainsNA function.

+    If the dtype is an NA dtype, this also strips the NA-ness from the dtype, showing a dtype that does not support NA.

 ********************
 Rejected Alternative